Hexagon/entsoe-api-client/README.md

 ### Documentation

-Full documentation is available at [https://deno.land/x/entsoe_api_client/mod.ts](https://deno.land/x/entsoe_api_client/mod.ts)
+Full library documentation is available at [https://deno.land/x/entsoe_api_client/mod.ts](https://deno.land/x/entsoe_api_client/mod.ts)

+See [ENTSO-e REST API documentation](https://transparency.entsoe.eu/content/static_content/Static%20content/web%20api/Guide.html) for documentation on which parameters to use for each endpoint.

+All names, both parameters and output object keys, are simplified in this implementation, as an example `receiver_MarketParticipant.mRID` become `receiverMarketParticipantId`.

 > **Note**
-> These are the document types currently supported (should be all):
+> These are the document types currently supported:
 >
 > - Publication_MarketDocument
 > - GL_MarketDocument